Tier 2 Consulting Firms: The Complete Guide and Rankings

 Most tier 2 firms follow a two-round interview structure.
 The first round typically includes one to two case interviews plus a behavioral or fit interview.
 If you advance, the final round adds two to three more case interviews and deeper behavioral questions with senior partners.

 Case interviews at tier 2 firms follow the same format as MBB: market sizing, profitability analysis, market entry, M&A, and pricing cases.
 Some firms add industry-specific cases.
-Oliver Wyman may present financial services scenarios.
-Kearney may focus on supply chain or operations problems.
-LEK often includes healthcare or private equity due diligence cases.
+Oliver Wyman may present financial services scenarios, Kearney may focus on supply chain problems, and LEK often includes healthcare or private equity due diligence cases.

 If you want to master case interviews quickly, my case interview course walks you through proven strategies that work for both MBB and tier 2 firms in as little as 7 days.